Elk study underway on Blackfeet lands, Glacier National Park - NewsBreak

 Elk study underway on Blackfeet lands, Glacier National Park

-In February, about 55 elk were collared in the Goose and Duck Lake areas and an additional 25 were collared near Dog Gun Lake near the Badger-Two Medicine area.
+In February, about 55 cow elk were collared in the Goose and Duck lake areas and an additional 25 were collared near Dog Gun Lake near the Badger-Two Medicine area.

-All of them were cow elk.
-The study is being done by the Tribe, Glacier National Park, the U.S. Geological Survey and Montana Fish, Wildlife and Parks, noted Gerald “Buzz” Cobell, the tribe’s director of fish and wildlife.
+The study is being conducted by the Blackfeet Tribe, Glacier National Park, the U.S. Geological Survey and Montana Fish, Wildlife and Parks, noted Gerald “Buzz” Cobell, the tribe’s director of fish and wildlife.

 FWP used its expertise to net the elk via helicopter.